wwood/singlem/README.md

 ###Installation
 SingleM is not currently available on pip, though we anticipate this in future.
-To install, clone from the GitHub repository:
+To install, clone from the GitHub repository and run from the checked out respository:
 ```
 git clone https://github.com/wwood/singlem
+./singlem/bin/singlem -h
 ```
 SingleM has the following dependencies:
 * [GraftM](https://github.com/geronimp/graftM), which in itself has several dependencies :(